oar-team/batsim/docs/tuto-app-model/stencil.rst

   1. Each process updates the values of the sub-matrix it is responsible for.
      Let us say this computation takes :math:`10` floating-point operations for each value, which amounts for around :math:`10^7` floating-point operations for the whole sub-matrix.
   2. Each process shares the border of its sub-matrix to its direct neighbors.
      Here, as we only have 4 processes, each process communicates with 2 other processes as shown on the figure above.
-The data transfered from one process to its neighbor is a row or column of the sub-matrix — *i.e.*, :math:`2048 \times 4 = 8192` bytes.
+The data transferred from one process to its neighbor is a row or column of the sub-matrix — *i.e.*, :math:`2048 \times 4 = 8192` bytes.

 4. Every 100 iterations, a checkpoint of the current data is done.
    This is a common fault tolerance practice, so that if a machine fails the computation can be restarted from *quite recent* data, not the initial one.
    This checkpoint consists in writing the whole matrix on a parallel file system.
-   The total amount of data transfered is therefore :math:`4096 \times 4096 \times 4 = 67108864` bytes, in other words :math:`2048 \times 2048 \times 4 = 16777216` bytes per process.
+   The total amount of data transferred is therefore :math:`4096 \times 4096 \times 4 = 67108864` bytes, in other words :math:`2048 \times 2048 \times 4 = 16777216` bytes per process.
-5. Once all 1000 iterations are done the application stops (that last checkpoints is the final application output).
+5. Once all 1000 iterations are done the application stops (the last checkpoints is the final application output).

 Job modelling
 -------------